-Adam covers proteomics and life science mass spectrometry for GenomeWeb.
+Adam covers proteomics and the clinical lab market for GenomeWeb.